Is this discount airline ticket a lost cause?

 There are a few valuable takeaways for the rest of us.
 In addition to never wiring money, do business with a company you know, not a fly-by-night operation thousands of miles away and located outside the jurisdiction of your nation’s courts.

-I’m reluctant to get involved in this one, mostly because I don’t think I could help.
+I’m reluctant to get involved in this one, mostly because I don’t think my advocacy team and I could help.
 But I’m willing to give it a shot.

 Photo of author